-ΠË Project>Options>C/C++ Compiler>Language 1>C dialect>C99>C++ inline semantics See also Inlining functions, page 67 Description Standard C uses slightly different semantics for the inline keyword than C++ does.
-Use this option if you want C++ semantics when you are using C. Syntax use_c++inline
+Project>Options>C/C++ Compiler>Language 1>C dialect>C99>C++ inline semantics

+0 (default)

-0 (default) The code space is physically limited to 8 Kbytes, and the RCALL/RJMP instructions are used for reaching the code space.
+The code space is physically limited to 8 Kbytes, and the RCALL/RJMP instructions are used for reaching the code space.
 Interrupt vectors are 2 bytes long.
 The compiler assumes that the index registers X, Y, and Z are eight bits wide when accessing the built-in SRAM.
-It also assumes that it is not possible to attach any external memory to the microcontroller and that it therefore should not generate any constant segment in data space (C segment).
+It also assumes that it is not possible to attach any external memory to the microcontroller and that it therefore should not generate any constant segment in data space (\C segment).
 Instead the compiler adds an implicit -y command line option.
-It will also try to place all aggregate initializers in flash memory, that is, the implicit --initializers_in_flash option is also added to the command line.
+It will also try to place all aggregate initializers in flash memory, that is, the implicit --initializers\in\flash option is also added to the command line.
 Relative function calls are made.

-The code space is physically limited to 8 Kbytes, and the RCALL/RJMP instructions are used for reaching the code space.
+- The code space is physically limited to 8 Kbytes, and the RCALL/RJMP instructions are used for reaching the code space.
 Interrupt vectors are 2 bytes long.
-The compiler assumes that it is possible to have external memory and will therefore generate C segments.
-Relative function calls are made.

-The code space is physically limited to 128 Kbytes, and, if possible, the RCALL/RJMP instructions are used for reaching the code space.
+The compiler assumes that it is possible to have external memory and will therefore generate \C segments.
+Relative function calls are made. - The code space is physically limited to 128 Kbytes, and, if possible, the RCALL/RJMP instructions are used for reaching the code space.
 If that is not possible, CALL/JMP is used.
 Function calls through function pointers use ICALL/IJMP.
 2 bytes are used for all function pointers.
 Interrupt vectors are 4 bytes long.
 The compiler assumes that the index registers X, Y, and Z are eight bits wide when accessing the built-in SRAM.
-It also assumes that it is not possible to attach any external memory to the microcontroller and that it should therefore not generate any constant segment in data space (C segment).
+It also assumes that it is not possible to attach any external memory to the microcontroller and that it should therefore not generate any constant segment in data space (\C segment).
 Instead the compiler adds an implicit -y command line option.
-It will also try to place all aggregate initializers in flash memory, that is, the implicit --initializers_in_flash option is also added to the command line.

-The code space is physically limited to 128 Kbytes, and, if possible, the RCALL/RJMP instructions are used for reaching the code space.
+It will also try to place all aggregate initializers in flash memory, that is, the implicit --initializers\in\flash option is also added to the command line. - The code space is physically limited to 128 Kbytes, and, if possible, the RCALL/RJMP instructions are used for reaching the code space.
 If that is not possible, CALL/JMP is used.
 Function calls through function pointers use ICALL/IJMP.
 Two bytes are used for all function pointers.
 Interrupt vectors are four bytes long.
-The compiler assumes that it is possible to have external memory and will therefore generate C segments.
+The compiler assumes that it is possible to have external memory and will therefore generate \C segments.

-4 The code space is physically limited to 128 Kbytes, and, if possible, the RCALL/RJMP instructions are used for reaching the code space.
-If that is not possible, CALL/JMP is used.
-Function calls through function pointers use ICALL/IJMP.
-Two bytes are used for all function pointers.
+- Allows function calls through farfunc function pointers to cover the entire 8 Mbyte code space by using EICALL/EIJMP.
+Three bytes are used for function pointers.
 Interrupt vectors are four bytes long.
-The compiler assumes that it is possible to have external memory and will therefore generate C segments.
-5 Allows function calls through farfunc function pointers to cover the entire 8 Mbyte code space by using EICALL/EIJMP.
+The compiler assumes that it is possible to have external memory and will therefore generate \C segments. - Allows function calls through farfunc function pointers to cover the entire 8 Mbyte code space by using EICALL/EIJMP.
 Three bytes are used for function pointers.
 Interrupt vectors are four bytes long.
-The compiler assumes that it is possible to have external memory and will therefore generate C segments.
-6 Allows function calls through farfunc function pointers to cover the entire 8 Mbyte code space by using EICALL/EIJMP.
-Three bytes are used for function pointers.
-Interrupt vectors are four bytes long.The compiler assumes that it is possible to have external memory and will therefore generate C segments.
-Description Use this option on to select the processor device for which the code is to be generated.
-See also cpu , page 2 42 and Processor configuration, page 49.
-To set related d options, choose: Project>Opt tions>General Options>Processor configuration
+The compiler assumes that it is possible to have external memory and will therefore generate \C segments.

+Use this option to select the processor device for which the code is to be generated.

+--cpu, page 242 and Processor configuration, page 49.

+Project>Options>General Options>Processor configuration